nishkohli96/client-server-libs/apps/express-server/src/redis/Notes.md

 | `HINCRBYFLOAT` | Increments value of floating values for a field |
 | `HLEN` | Returns the number of fields contained in the hash stored at key |

-For more details on hashes, refer the [Redis documentation](https://redis.io/docs/latest/develop/data-types/hashes/) and the complete list of [hash related commands](https://redis.io/docs/latest/commands/?group=hash).
+For more details on hashes, refer the [Redis Hashes documentation](https://redis.io/docs/latest/develop/data-types/hashes/) and the complete list of [hash related commands](https://redis.io/docs/latest/commands/?group=hash).

 ### Sorted Set